gjtiquia/gift-shop/README.md

 - [ ] startup test if schema is valid
 - [ ] setup tailwind
+- [ ] setup htmx so forms can do more than POST
 - [ ] admin button in home page
 - [ ] admin login page
 - [ ] admin inventory page